← Home

 STSMAXB, STSMAXLB

-Atomic signed maximum on byte in memory, without return
+Atomic signed maximum on byte, without return

 This instruction atomically loads an 8-bit byte from memory, compares it against the value held in a register, and stores the larger value back to memory, treating the values as signed numbers.